yogarajalakshmi-s/origin-full-stack-restaurant-challenge/README.md

 ### Recruitment Challenge

+CERN full stack challenge.
 The aim of this challenge is to add features to an existing simplified meal ordering platform.

 #### 1. **User Authentication:**
    - A client-side modal for login and registration.